PX4/PX4-user_guide/en/ros/ros2_comm.md

 And it should also get data being printed to the console output.

 :::note
-If ones uses the `build_all.bash` script, it automatically open and source all the required terminals so one just has to run the respective apps in each terminal.
+If ones uses the `build_all.bash` script, it automatically opens and sources all the required terminals, so you just have to run the respective apps in each terminal.
 :::

 ## Setting up the bridge with real hardware